Fleet Architecture

 7. Each team's spend is tracked independently; engineering runs for free

-Result: Three teams, completely isolated, with automatic routing and cost control.
+Three teams, fully isolated, with automatic routing and cost control.
 No team can exhaust another team's budget.
-Engineering pays nothing because their agents run on local hardware.